expo/expo/docs/versions/unversioned/tutorials/create-floatyplane-game.md

 The starter code sets up the basics of creating an Expo app with [Three.js](threejs.org/).
 It also has some a psuedo-lib called GameKit which emulates some of the core features from [phaser.js](https://phaser.io/).
 To get started open this snack: https://snack.expo.io/@community/flappy-bird-starter

-After scanning you should see a beautiful blank canvas!
+You should see a beautiful blank canvas!

 ### Three.js Basics
 Three is a Javascript library that makes it easy to create WebGL 3D graphics.
 There are three things needed to display graphics: